Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Sample Images with Balloon Type Property Changes are given below:

-We will continue this discussion next week to see more ways to use the Office Assistant with Labels and CheckBoxes.
+We will continue this discussion next week to explore more ways to use the Office Assistant with Labels and Checkboxes.

 Share: